-The simplest way to produce HiRISE-CTX DEMs is implemented within the ASP programme (Moratto et al., 2010; Beyer et al., 2018).
-Written on the vision workbench, a general purpose image processing library built into the United States Geological Survey's (USGS) ISIS programme (Anderson et al., 2004; Anderson, 2008), ASP allows the nearautomatic processing of stereo imagery from NASA rovers and orbiters - and commercial Earth-orbiting platforms - to produce cartographic outputs (Beyer et al., 2018).
+The first and simplest way to produce HiRISE/CTX DEMs is implemented within the ASP programme (Moratto et al., 2010; Beyer et al., 2018).
+Written on the vision workbench, a general purpose image processing library built into the USGS ISIS programme (Anderson et al., 2004; Anderson, 2008), ASP allows the near-automatic processing of stereo imagery from NASA rovers and orbiters-and commercial Earth-orbiting platforms-to produce cartographic outputs (Beyer et al., 2018).
 As input, ASP takes the same proprietary cube (.cub) file format as ISIS.
-For both CTX and HiRISE images, a series of preprocessing steps are necessary to convert the experimental data record (EDR) images to the .cub file format.
-These preprocessing steps are a necessary part of every pipeline discussed herein, since the reduced data record (RDR) images, which are widely available and immediately readable into GIS environments, lack the necessary geometric control for stereo processing.
+For both CTX and HiRISE images, it is necessary to convert the experimental data record (EDR) images to the .cub file format.
+This process is a necessary part of every pipeline discussed herein since the reduced data record (RDR) images, which are widely available and immediately readable into GIS environments, lack the necessary geometric control for stereo processing.
 For CTX imagery, converting the EDR into a format suitable for stereo is a relatively simple process achieved via a sequence of ISIS commands.
 Image pairs are first converted to cube files using the ISIS mroctx2isis programme.
-Using spiceinit, the spice kernel for the cube files are then assigned, which contains the XYZ coordinates of the camera and its orientation in 3-D space.
+Using spiceinit, the spice kernel for the cube files are then assigned, which contains the XYZ coordinates of the camera and its orientation in 3D space.
 To improve the chance of stereo succeeding further down the pipeline, the images are individually radiometrically corrected using ctxcal.
-Finally, the images can be optionally destriped using ctxevenodd, which removes any even or odd detector striping in the image.
+Finally, the images can be optionally destriped using ctxevenodd, which removes any even/odd detector striping in the image.
 The images can then be processed further in ASP (Beyer et al., 2018).